Biography

 Markus Hinterhäuser

 Markus Hinterhäuser was born in La Spezia (Italy).
-He studied piano at the Vienna University of Music and the Performing Arts and at the Mozarteum University Salzburg and attended masterclasses with Elisabeth Leonskaja and Oleg Maisenberg, among others.
+He studied piano at the University of Music and Performing Arts in Vienna and at the Mozarteum University in Salzburg and attended masterclasses with Elisabeth Leonskaja and Oleg Maisenberg, among others.

-Markus Hinterhäuser has repeatedly participated in music drama productions staged by Christoph Marthaler, Johan Simons and Klaus Michael Grüber, including the Wiener Festwochen productions of Schutz vor der Zukunft (Christoph Marthaler, 2005; revived in 2006; numerous international guest performances) and Janáček’s Diary of One Who Disappeared (Klaus Michael Grüber, 2005).
+Markus Hinterhäuser has repeatedly participated in music drama productions staged by Christoph Marthaler, Johan Simons and Klaus Michael Grüber, including the Wiener Festwochen productions of Schutz vor der Zukunft (Marthaler, 2005; revived in 2006; numerous international guest performances) and Janáček’s The Diary of One Who Disappeared (Grüber, 2005).

 As a cultural manager, Markus Hinterhäuser has won international acclaim as the co-founder and artistic director (together with Tomas Zierhofer-Kin) of the Zeitfluss series presented from 1993 to 2001 in the context of the Salzburg Festival.
 At the Wiener Festwochen, Markus Hinterhäuser and Tomas Zierhofer-Kin co-founded and co-directed the Zeit-Zone series, which was part of the Wiener Festwochen programme from 2002 to 2004.
-From 2007 to 2011, Markus Hinterhäuser was responsible for the concert programme of the Salzburg Festival, followed by his tenure as artistic director for the 2011 season.
-He was artistic director of the Wiener Festwochen from 2014 to 2016, bringing the most influential conductors and stage directors to this major festival.
+From 2007 to 2011, he was responsible for the concert programme of the Salzburg Festival, followed by his tenure as artistic director for the 2011 season.
+He was artistic director of the Wiener Festwochen from 2014 to 2016.
 Since October 2016 Markus Hinterhäuser has been the artistic director of the Salzburg Festival.
-In May 2019, the Supervisory Board has unanimously decided to extend his contract as artistic director of the Salzburg Festival until September 2026.
+In April 2024, his contract was extended by the Supervisory Board for another five years, through September 2031.

 read more collapse